bufbuild/protobuf-es/docs/runtime_api.md

 - `alwaysEmitImplicit?: boolean`<br/>
   By default, fields with implicit presence are not serialized if they are unset.
 For example, an empty list field or a proto3 in32 field with 0 is not serialized.
-With this option, such fields are included in the output.
+With this option enabled, such fields are included in the output.
 - `enumAsInteger?: boolean`<br/>
   The name of an enum value is used by default in JSON output.
 This option overrides the behavior to use the numeric value of the enum value instead.